Coconut water is the clear liquid inside coconuts.

 However, if you drink too much coconut water, it may be bad for your health.

 Coconut water is very high in potassium, which is necessary to keep the fluid levels in your body balanced.

 Too much potassium, however, can lead to a condition called hyperkalemia, in which your heart muscles throb very quickly without actually moving any blood.

 A popular claim about coconut water is that it can help improve your mood.
 One study shows that drinking coconut water may have an antidepressant effect.

 This video discusses whether coconut water can help reduce depression.

 This is not professional advice, please seek out a professional if you need help.

 This video is created for educational purposes and awareness around different topics.
 Video may or may not be able to go fully in-depth in such a limited time.

-If you care about wellness, please read studies about common antibiotic that could reduce depression, and diet that could lower risk of type 2 diabetes and help manage blood sugar.
+If you care about wellness, please read studies about common antibiotics that could reduce depression, and diet that could lower the risk of type 2 diabetes and help manage blood sugar.